til-spreuer/mfci-workflow/readme.md

 3. Activate the environment: `conda activate flow`
 4. Clone this repository
 5. Run snakemake in the cloned repository: `snakemake all -c #CORES`
+  - With all configurations files enabled, there are ambiguous rules, so run `snakemake all --allow-ambiguity -c #CORES` instead.

 The `./configs` folder contains different combinations of graph classes and algorithms.
 Every possible (and sane) combination is then computed.
 A `.pdf` is created combining every such combination in a single file named `.out/plot_combined/plot_[CONFIG_NAME]` for a configuration file named `config_[CONFIG_NAME].yaml`.
-Depending on the configuration files `--allow-ambiguity` may be necessary (for step 4: Run snakemake).
+Depending on the configuration files `--allow-ambiguity` may be necessary (for step 5: Run snakemake).
 More information in [Configuration](#configuring-the-workflow)

 ### Cluster/SLURM Execution